ansible/awx/docs/docsite/rst/quickstart/create_organization.rst

    single: organization; default

-A default organization has been automatically created and is available to all users of the automation controller.
-It can be used as is or edited later as needed.
+A default organization has been automatically created and is available to all users of AWX.
+It can be used as is or edited later as needed, but deleting it is not recommended.

 For the purpose of this Quick Start Guide, leave the default organization as is.